-How can different people can view the same evidence yet form or retain different conclusions?
+How can different people view the same evidence yet form or retain different conclusions?
 This course introduces students to the concept of inference: the process by which we convert information presented to us into new conclusions or new knowledge.
 This course asks students to apply inference not just in a scientific context but also to pressing societal issues.

 The units of this course are structured with a repeating cycle of science, history, analysis, and application.
-Each unit focuses first on a seminal debate/mystery in the history of astronomy: is the Earth flat? does the Earth orbit the Sun? is the Universe expanding or static?, followed by examination of a current, pressing societal issue: Are vaccines harmful?
+Each unit focuses first on a seminal debate or mystery regarding fundamental questions in the history of astronomy.
+Is the Earth flat?
+Does the Earth orbit the Sun?
+Is the Universe expanding or static?
+This is then followed by asking questions that encourage examination of current, pressing societal issues.
+Are vaccines harmful?
 Is the climate changing and are humans responsible?
-Are AI chatbots a valid source of information?.
-These seemingly disparate topics will be linked by addressing the question: How do we know what we know?
-How do we, as scientists and members of society, process information in order to draw conclusions? i.e. how do we know what we know?
+Are AI chatbots a valid source of information?
+These seemingly disparate topics will be linked by addressing how we, as scientists and members of society, process information in order to draw conclusions.
+How do we know what we know?